Welcome to the Math Department at the Academy for Software Engineering!

 Math courses offered at the Academy for Software Engineering are as follows:

-- 12th grade: Personal Finance
+- 12th Grade: Pre-Calculus, AP Calculus, or Personal Finance

 The skills covered over the course of a high school student’s career are visually represented below: